w15/fortune_teller/README.md

 So far so good, but what we really need is the fortune to be dynamically printed in the view along with the name of the sign.
 To do this, you are going to have to pull the info from somewhere.

 I've already prepared the info for you.
 In this Rails app, you have access to a class called `Zodiac` that I have created (don't worry about how it works for now - assume it is pulling data from an API or a CSV).
+You can talk to the Zodiac class from anywhere in the Rails app (an action method, a view template, etc).

-**Available methods:** You can do `Zodiac.all` to retrieve an `Array` of `Zodiac` instances:
+**Available methods:** You can call `Zodiac.all` to retrieve an `Array` of `Zodiac` instances:

     2.1.3 :001 > Zodiac.all
      =>